svnsvnsvn/Gather/README.md

 - When to scope down vs. when to push through
 - Real-world datasets are messy and require significant preprocessing

-**Strategic Pivot**: Chose to focus on fundamental ML engineering skills with a manageable problem scope rather than getting lost in dataset complexity.
-This wasn't giving up—it was strategic learning prioritization.

 ### Phase 1: ML Fundamentals with Focused Scope (February - June 2025)
 **Duration**: ~4 months